 Climate Change Spotlight in China

 In December, RYOT collaborated with the Sierra Club to document China’s climate change issues in 360-degree virtual reality.
-Narrated by Cher, the piece covers the negative impact that industrialization and big business has had on China’s environment and its population.
+Narrated by Cher, the piece covers the negative impact industrialization and big business has had on China’s environment and its population.

 RYOT News Dolphin VR PSA